What is Meaningful Use?

 |Improving population health|

-What is important in 2015 and how does it affect me?
+What is important for Meaningful Use and how does it affect me?

 No matter if you are participating in the Medicare or Medicaid EHR Incentive program, the following will affect you in 2015: